BridgetteZagrebin/cse168FinalProject/index.md

 The samples per pixel(SPP) may be increased for some scenes for less noisy images.

-Since Vorba's path guiding is meant to work better with emissive shapes, emissive white spheres were added in some of the scenes.
-This can be seen in the middle of the images like the cornell sphere scenes.

-To view more drastic differences in the images, I am using brighter lit scenes.
+To view more drastic differences in the images, I messed with the quad lights a bit.
 This is to show how Vorba's path guiding samples bright indirect bounces more accuratly, while the baseline BRDF tends to undersample.

 ## **Image Results**